JimGigantes/RegexTutorial/gist-template.md

 ### Grouping Constructs

-    Generally you can create lengths of expressions in order to find very specific matches.
-Your searchterms can become quite expansive. and so here are a couple of steps and examples of how you might go about this.
+    Generally, you can create lengths of expressions in order to find very specific matches.
+Your search terms can become quite expansive. and so here are a couple of steps and examples of how you might go about this.

-() (grouping parenthises): anything inside of the parentises are going to be in their own group and they only act upon themselves.
+() (grouping parentheses): anything inside of the parentheses are going to be in their own group and they only act upon themselves.
     Example: /(c|C)at/g would return all instances of the work Cat or cat within a string.
 If you used /c|Cat/g it would return any c or the work Cat.

-    Look aheads and look Behinds
+    Look ahead and look Behinds
     Look Behinds: (?<=) this expression is saying that we are looking for anything that is behind our search term and that it must be positive.
 Being positive means that it must match.
-        Example: /(?<=[tT]he)./g would return the charater (spaces included) that follows the work 'The' Or 'the' in a string.
+        Example: /(?<=[tT]he)./g would return the character (spaces included) that follows the work 'The' Or 'the' in a string.

     You can make this negative by changing the '=' to a '!'.
 This would return a match for everything in the sentence that is not the character or space after the word 'the' or 'The' in the string.

     Look Ahead: This is very similar

 ### Bracket Expressions
-    [] (Square Brackets): These help to provide a ranges, it also helps you to specify particular characters that you might be looking for before or after a line of text.
+    [] (Square Brackets): These help to provide a range; it also helps you to specify particular characters that you might be looking for before or after a line of text.
     Example: /[fc]at/g would match for all of the 'fat' and 'cat' instances in a string.
 Or if you would like to match for any of the characters from A-Z you can do that. /[a-z]at/g would match every instance of a character followed by at so 'pat', 'bat', 'vat' would all be matched. /[a-zA-Z]at/ also works to identify all instances where lowercase or uppercase.
 You can also use shorter ranges (c-t, B-Q, whatever).
 You can also place meta characters like '.'

 ### Character Classes

-Generally this is stuff that appears between []
+Generally, this is stuff that appears between []

     You can place "abc" inside of [] and the machine would try to match an a, b, or c within a string.